Table of Contents

 - Return to Normal Operation: After the 5-minute mitigation period, the system reverts to normal operation.

-If the leak detection sensor has a fault, at the end of its life, or disconnected, the unit will initiate mitigation actions.
+If the leak detection sensor has a fault, at the end of its life, or is disconnected, the unit will initiate mitigation actions.
 Disconnecting the sensor may verify mitigation actions.

 A.0 and B.0 Cabinets